-The independent spirit has long been a driving factor in Billy the Kid’s long road to her proudest recorded moment, her fourth album as Billy the Kid, Horseshoes & Hand Grenades.
+The independent spirit has long been a driving factor in Billy’s long road to her proudest recorded moment, the release of her fourth full length studio album as Billy the Kid, Horseshoes & Hand Grenades.
 Whether touring in energetic punk band Billy and the Lost Boys, or playing on her own through circumstance (her band not showing up) or choice (not wanting to give up), Billy used her time wisely.
 “I guess that’s the thing about being in the trenches and being independent for a whole lifetime.
 I pretty much resigned myself to the fact that if I was lucky, I would get to play music on my two week vacation from whatever job I had.
 The times when music is all I do is still so unbelievable to me.”

 Starting “around the time that I started writing songs instead of essays and going to shows instead of class”, Billy has assembled bands and played shows as often as possible.
 2008 saw the release of her first solo record The Lost Cause.
 This was followed by 2010’s Ours, 2012’s Stars, Exploding – recorded with Billy’s dream producer, Ryan Adams’ Cardinals bandmate Jamie Candiloro and 2013’s Perspective – which Billy produced and played everything on.
 All were crafted with the aid of money garnered from crowd sourcing campaigns.
 Fans have also helped her tour Europe, become her penpal for a year in exchange for album funding, and even helped her get home when stranded in London with no money after a promise of a tour fell through.
 With no flight back home and no way of working she decided to launch a pre-order campaign for a children’s book and with all of the interest she garnered from this, Billy managed to save enough money for a flight home.